Goldman person leaked Apple, Intel secrets: lawyer

 “In a letter he (Brodsky) said the government had a person who provided confidential information to Raj Rajaratnam about Apple and Intel,” Naftalis said.
 “There is also wiretap evidence, substantial evidence of another source at Goldman Sachs.”

-Naftalis told U.S. District Judge Jed Rakoff that the defense believed “there is a much more circumstantial case that person should be sitting in the box rather than us” and “the wrong man is on trial here.”
+Naftalis told U.S. District Judge Jed Rakoff the defense believed “there is a much more circumstantial case that person should be sitting in the box rather than us.”

-A theme of Gupta’s defense is that the charges brought by U.S. prosecutors last October are circumstantial and that Rajaratnam had a host of sources tipping him with information.
-A jury convicted Rajaratnam largely on wiretaps, which traditionally have been used in organized crime and narcotics cases, not white-collar investigations.

-Rajaratnam, once a friend of Gupta‘s, is serving an 11-year prison sentence.
-Gupta was onetime global head of McKinsey & Co and sat on the boards of several companies.

-The judge ended the late afternoon hearing in Manhattan federal court, but Brodsky and Naftalis continued to argue.
-Brodsky declined to comment.
+The judge ended the late afternoon hearing, but Brodsky and Naftalis continued to argue.
+Brodsky declined to comment after the hearing.

 Goldman has been in the spotlight this week with the public resignation of employee Greg Smith, who said in a New York Times op-ed that Goldman had become “as toxic and destructive as I have ever seen it” and was a place he no longer wished to work.